Garry Gillard > genealogy > Australian ancestors

 Christina Bennett's mother, Christina Patterson, was born Stirling, Scotland.

 Of my eight grand-parents, six were immigrants to Australia:

 Robert Dyer Gillard (g-g-father) arrived in Sydney on HMS Vulcan 5 November 1852, as a member of the 2nd/40th Foot (Second Somersetshire Regiment).
 This was the regiment that put down the Eureka rebellion in Ballarat in 1854.
 I’m not sure that he was actually there, but I assume so.

-His first wife, my g-g-mother, was born in Tipperary in 1838 and married RDG in 1857 in Bendigo.
-It has never occurred to me wonder which ship she came on.
-So that’s only one out of two so far.
+His first wife, Margaret/Martha McGrath (g-g-mother) was born in Tipperary in 1838 and married RDG in 1857 in Bendigo.
+Unknown on what ship she arrived, and whether she came alone or not.

 James Robertson (g-g-father, 1841-1905) was born in Hellister, was a sailor, and worked his passage to Australia, disembarking in Sydney in 1867.

 His wife, Mary Frances Halls (g-g-mother, 1848-1924) was born in Blaxsall and came to Australia in 1867 as a single woman ('servant') on the John Temperly.
 She became friendly with Agnes, Margaret, and Arthur Robertson, who were travelling on the ship, and accompanied them to Western Victoria where she met James.

 Henry Bennett was from York - ship unknown.

 His wife Christina Patterson was from Stirling - ship unknown.